 The reading of the encounter between Jesus Christ and the Canaanite woman can raise more questions than many other passages.
 In summary, we see a Gentile woman from a pagan culture coming before Christ on behalf of her demon possessed daughter.

-As unlearned as I am, I will attempt to answer those questions, relying mostly on the assistance of Saints John Chrysostom and Theophylact.
+I will attempt to answer those questions, relying mostly on the assistance of Saints John Chrysostom and Theophylact.

 THE SCRIPTURAL COMMENTARY

 And Jesus went away from there and withdrew to the district of Tyre and Sidon.

 First of all, we see Jesus leaving the region of the Jews to hide (Mark 7) among the Gentiles.
 He had recently infuriated the Jewish leaders, and he wanted to give them a chance to calm down.